 As the celebrated Finnish designer and architect Alvar Aalto famously said: “ Nothing is ever reborn, but neither does it totally disappear and that which has once been born will always reappear in a new form.”

-Centrally located with many of the top Oulu highlights right on your doorstep, the recently renovated Lapland Hotels Oulu offers you a luxurious stay influenced by the authentic styling, hospitality, nature and myths of Lapland.
-Elegant yet understated, the entire hotel honors the ultra clean Lapland wilderness, with clean design and charming views – plus most importantly generous rooms with comfortable beds for an uninterrupted sleep.
+Centrally located with many of the top Oulu highlights right on your doorstep, the recently renovated Lapland Hotels Oulu offers you a luxurious stay influenced by the authentic styling, hospitality, nature, and myths of Lapland.
+Elegant yet understated, the entire hotel honors the ultra-clean Lapland wilderness, with clean design and charming views – plus most importantly generous rooms with comfortable beds for a night of uninterrupted sleep.

 Excellent materials from the pillows to the adaptive mattresses are core to the concept here, and the small details are never lacking.
-For example, wirelessly streaming your electronic devices to the flat-screen TV’s is easy, there is an array of high-quality bath products and a well-stocked mini-bar and mini-store in the lobby offers creative and tempting Finnish food products.
+For example, wirelessly streaming your electronic devices to flat-screen TVs is easy.
+There is an array of high-quality bath products, and a well-stocked mini-bar and mini-store in the lobby offer creative and tempting Finnish food products.

 While the atmospheric Kitchen & Bar Oula is known for exceptional take of Nordic nature in its food and drink menu, I was always drawn to end my night in the sophisticated swimming pool and sauna – Uniquely Finnish and the best possible way to calm and relax before sleeping.

-Of course, if you want to really spoil yourself then indulge in a premium room or suite which boast private in-room sauna and balconies so you can heat up and then cool off in blissful serenity with a beautiful view towards the Oulu Cathedral, that majestically dominates the city centre of Oulu.
+Of course, if you want to really spoil yourself, then indulge in a premium room or suite which boast private in-room sauna and balconies so you can heat up and then cool off in blissful serenity with a beautiful view towards the Oulu Cathedral, that majestically dominates the city center of Oulu.

-Trust me – its ridiculously addictive and you will feel fabulously refreshed afterwards.
+Trust me – it’s ridiculously addictive, and you will feel fabulously refreshed afterward.

-Another must do is the breakfast buffet (which also is included) offers a taste of Traditional Finnish cuisine, with an exceptional bread selection, Finnish fish specialities including three varieties of salmon, smoothies, berry soup, made-to-order omelettes and being Finland, plenty of coffee.
+Another must-do is the breakfast buffet (which also is included) offers a taste of Traditional Finnish cuisine, with an exceptional bread selection, Finnish fish specialties including three varieties of salmon, smoothies, berry soup, made-to-order omelets and being Finland, plenty of coffee.
 You can even start your day with the famous Mustamakkara / Finnish Blood Sausage – originally from Tampere but served here with a faithfully Lappish twist in that it is made with reindeer meat!

-Overall, Lapland Hotels Oulu offers the chance to stay unique in Oulu, to experience the effortless harmony and tranquillity of Lapland in an urban surrounding with friendly staff and a mystical ambience.
-A proudly Finnish company, if you don’t manage to get to the great wildernesses and rugged landscapes of Lapland, the Lapland Hotels Oulu at least gives you a taste!
+Overall, Lapland Hotels Oulu offers the chance to stay unique in Oulu, to experience the effortless harmony and tranquillity of Lapland in an urban surrounding with friendly staff and a mystical ambiance.
+A proudly Finnish company, if you don’t manage to get to the vast wildernesses and rugged landscapes of Lapland, the Lapland Hotels Oulu at least gives you a taste!

 In winter, however, the sea freezes over in solid ice, and you have the opportunity to walk on sea ice, try ice-fishing or practice your photography with this bizarre landscape.

-I visited during autumn and enjoyed the gorgeous colours, quiet ambience and sipping coffee at the Nallikari Restaurant while enjoying the views.
+I visited during autumn and enjoyed the gorgeous colors, quiet ambiance, and sipping coffee at the Nallikari Restaurant while enjoying the views.
 There is not much going on, which actually added to the appeal for me.
 While walking is the most picturesque way to get to Nallikari, you can also take local bus routes 15 and 15N.

 Ahhh, coffee and pulla – could there be anything more Finnish.
 Combine it with a sauna, and you have essentially summed up life in Finland.
-Pulla, a cardamom coffee braid bread, should always be served where ever coffee is available in Finland and while many Finnish families bake it at home, you can also stop by Cafe Tuokio in Oulu to try this iconic duo.
+Pulla, a cardamom coffee braid bread, should always be served where ever coffee is available in Finland.
+While many Finnish families bake it at home, you can also stop by Cafe Tuokio in Oulu to try this iconic duo.

-A modern cafe with an easy-going atmosphere, delicious cakes and board games, Tuokio is perfect for a rainy afternoon, chatting with friends or just watching the world go by.
+A modern cafe with an easy-going atmosphere, delicious Karelian Pies, and board games, Tuokio is perfect for a rainy afternoon, chatting with friends, or just watching the world go by.

 All of the coffee served here comes from freshly ground beans and, according to them, roasted with pure love, courage, and adventure – perfect for fuelling up between all the other fun things to do in Oulu.
 If pulla is not your thing, they also have baked pastries, cakes, gingerbread, sandwiches, and an amazing hot chocolate.

 Water is never too far away, and dense forests eternally loom nearby.
-Not to mention open bogs, quaint farmland or rocky seashores – all quintessential parts of Finland’s varied natural scene and frequently found in scenic interplay.
+Not to mention open bogs, quaint farmland, or rocky seashores – all quintessential parts of Finland’s varied natural scene and frequently found in dramatic interplay.

-Finland is actually Europe’s most forested country with around 70% of the land covered with trees, and there is a lot of choice near Oulu – you can head in any direction and find something interesting but popular choices are the Sanginjoki Forest with marked trails and spots to make fires, Pilpasuo, an undrained swampland developed on a 3,000-year-old seaside meadow and Hailuoto, the largest island in the Gulf of Bothnia and one of Finland’s national landscapes.
+Finland is actually Europe’s most forested country, with around 70% of the land covered with trees.
+There is a lot of choice near Oulu – you can head in any direction and find something interesting.
+Still, popular options are the Sanginjoki Forest with marked trails and spots to make fires, Pilpasuo, an undrained swampland developed on a 3,000-year-old seaside meadow and Hailuoto, the largest island in the Gulf of Bothnia and one of Finland’s national landscapes.

-The first science center opened in Finland back in 1988, today the Tietomaa Science Centre still offers an unforgettable experience to visitors and a fun environment for learning, enjoying yourself and engaging in entertaining exploration.
-The Science Centre Tietomaa was one of the most recommended things to do in Oulu when I was asking locals for advice, and with more than 150 hands-on attractions and demonstrations across its themed exhibitions, I quickly understood why.
+The first science center opened in Finland back in 1988, today the Tietomaa Science Centre still offers an unforgettable experience to visitors and a fun environment for learning, enjoying yourself, and engaging in entertaining exploration.
+The Science Centre Tietomaa was one of the most recommended things to do in Oulu when I was asking locals for advice.
+With more than 150 hands-on attractions and demonstrations across its themed exhibitions, I quickly understood why.

 The Science Centre Tietomaa also opened new exhibitions every year, exploring different fields of science and technology.
 I particularly enjoyed the M.O.B sea-themed display with its speedboat simulator and the X or Y looking into genetics.